Learn how to prevent an eating disorder and the actions that encourage an unhealthy relationship with food in kids.

 Or others’ bodies.

 Whether we recognize it or not, we beat ourselves up about the way we look, what we eat, or just how we measure up compared to others.
 All of this can encourage an unhealthy relationship with ourself, while setting up an environment that may encourage disordered eating, or a full-blown eating disorder, in our kids.

 Here are some of the common things we do that may encourage an environment conducive to the development of an eating disorder:

-- Make negative comments about your own or others’ weight, or worse, your child’s weight.
+- Make negative comments about our own or others’ weight, or worse, a child’s weight.

 - Label foods as “good” or “bad.”